 Over the course of more than a century, American institutions and scholars have played an important role in the exploration of ancient Egypt.
 Outstanding early pioneers included Egyptologists such as Charles E. Wilbour, James H. Breasted, George A. Reisner, Harold H. Nelson, and Herbert E. Winlock.

-Today, ARCE's member institutions and affiliated scholars, working closely with Egypt's Supreme Council of Antiquities, conduct research and expeditions throughout the country: in the Delta, along the Mediterranean Coast, in the Nile Valley, among the Egyptian deserts and oases.
+Today, ARCE's member institutions and affiliated scholars, working closely with Egypt's Minisitry of State for Antiquities, conduct research and expeditions throughout the country: in the Delta, along the Mediterranean Coast, in the Nile Valley, among the Egyptian deserts and oases.
 These expeditions engage all periods of Egyptian history, from prehistoric through Islamic times.

 ARCE's Cairo Center provides administrative and technical assistance to ARCE-affiliated expeditions, whose activities include archaeology, epigraphic work, documentation, mapping, scientific research, and conservation.

 Since its inception, the Antiquities Endowment Fund (AEF) has funded a total of 96 projects valued at over 3.5 million US dollars.
 The flexibility of the award is one of its outstanding qualities.
 Read more >>

 In recent years a primary aim of the project has been the systematic investigation of a series of mysterious monumental cultic buildings constructed by Egypt’s first kings on a low desert terrace overlooking the ancient town.
 Although some of these monuments have been known for many years, they remained little investigated and not well understood.
 Read more >>

 Director: Betsy Bryan